If you’re looking for comprehensive reviews of the best gaming monitors out there in 2017, you’ve come to the right place!

 Right off the bat, TN panels are usually the most affordable of the bunch.
 If you have three monitors that are exactly the same other than their panel types, the TN panel will always cost less than the other two technologies.

 However, TN Panels also have the worst viewing angles and color efficacy of the three different panel technologies.
-If you look at a TN panel from any angle other than dead-on, you will notice color distortion to the point of not even being able to see what’s on the screen (depending on what angel you’re viewing from).
-As for contrast ratios, most TN panels come with a static ration of 1000:1 – this is notable lower than most VA panels, but is on par with many IPS panels.
+If you look at a TN panel from any angle other than dead-on, you will notice color distortion to the point of not even being able to see what’s on the screen (depending on what angle you’re viewing from).
+As for contrast ratios, most TN panels come with a static ratio of 1000:1 – this is notable lower than most VA panels but is on par with many IPS panels.

 If you’re looking for a budget gaming monitor that performs well with a low response time and high refresh rate, a TN panel may be perfect for you.
 These are often the go-to monitors of professional gamers because of their extremely low response times and high refresh rates.